joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/08/04/business/media/new-york-post-california.html

 **Texas opens at No. 1 in Coaches Poll, with OSU, Penn State, Georgia chasing**\
-`Last year, only 12 of the preseason top 25 finished in the final Coaches Poll.`\
+`Last year, only 12 of the preseason top 25 finished ranked in the postseason Coaches Poll.`\
 https://nytimes.com/athletic/6534866/2025/08/04/college-football-coaches-poll-texas-top-25/

 **3 Salad Dressings You Should Memorize**\